 Hotels in Kirkcaldy

-The Beveridge Park Hotel, three-star hotel is located in private grounds, close to Kirkcaldy’s train station, Adam Smith Theatre and of course, Beveridge Park.
+- The Beveridge Park Hotel, the three-star hotel, is located on private grounds, close to Kirkcaldy’s train station, Adam Smith Theatre and, of course, Beveridge Park.
 The Beveridge Park Hotel plays host to music events and fayres.
-Golfing, pamper and anniversary packages are available.
+Golfing, pamper, and anniversary packages are available.

-The Dean Park Hotel is popular with locals as well as guests, who use the hotel’s facilities for dining, parties and conferences.
+- The Dean Park Hotel is popular with locals and guests, who use the hotel’s facilities for dining, parties and conferences.